 - Developing an editorial calendar

-- Ensuring the content creation process involves creating interesting, meaningful, and valuable content
+- Ensuring content is interesting, meaningful, and valuable

 - Sharing and promoting the content you create to increase brand awareness

 Which type of content is most used in the B2B setting?

 There isn’t one single form of content that B2B marketers use the most often.
 However, these rank high in effectiveness:

 How do you write content for B2B marketing?

 Writing content for B2B marketing requires a specific skill set.
 That includes:

 What are the five essential elements of a content marketing strategy?

 - Goals: Why are you starting the content creation process?

 - Messaging: What are your brand’s primary and secondary messages?